Switch broadband in the UK: factual, step-by-step guide

 What about exit fees and cooling off?

 Out of contract, you can usually switch without exit fees.
 In contract, early termination charges may apply.
-Orders made online or by phone normally include a 14 day cooling off period.
+Orders made online or by phone normally include a 14 day cooling-off period.
+Next steps: check exit fees and setup fees and use the switch checklist.

 Can renters switch broadband?

 Yes.
-Check tenancy permissions for installations, and consider contract length.
-Mobile broadband can be useful where fixed-line installation is not practical.
+Check tenancy permissions for installations and choose a contract length that fits your tenancy.
+Mobile broadband can help where fixed-line installation is not practical.
+Compare options at home broadband by postcode.

-Compare broadband deals by postcode Use the speed guide Use the switching checklist
+Compare broadband deals by postcode How we rank deals Use the speed guide Use the switching checklist